Sign In / Sign Out

 Molt: to shed the outer layer of the body.

-- Pupa: (1) resting stage during which tissues are reorganized from larval form to adult form.
-(2) the third body form in the life cycle of insects that undergo complete metamorphosis (like caterpillars).
+Pupa: resting stage during which tissues are reorganized from larval form to adult form.
+The pupa is the third body form in the life cycle of insects that undergo complete metamorphosis (like caterpillars).

 By Karla Moeller